Happy dog in Malaysia

 Import Permit

 Issued by the DVS (Department of Veterinary Services).
 This document is valid for 30 days.
-Without it, your pet will be turned away or euthanized upon arrival.
+Without it, your pet will be turned away or euthanised on arrival.

-Apply via the e-Permit portal at least 4 weeks in advance.
+Apply for it through the e-Permit portal at least 4 weeks ahead.

 1

-Verification of the chip, annual vaccine boosters, and start researching an airline that accepts pets on flights to KL.
+Check the microchip, update annual vaccinations, and start looking for an airline that accepts pets on flights to KL.

 2

-Reservation of a space in the quarantine station (Animal Quarantine Station at KLIA).
-Submission of the import permit application on the administrative portal.
+Book a place at the quarantine station (Animal Quarantine Station at KLIA).
+Submit your import permit application on the government portal.

 3

-Visit your veterinarian for a certificate of good health.
-This document must then be endorsed by official state veterinary services (like DDPP in France) to be valid internationally.
+Visit your vet for the certificate of good health.
+This document must then be endorsed by the official authorities (the DDPP in France) to be valid internationally.

 4

-Checking the IATA crate.
-Upon arrival, pass through the MAQIS counter at KLIA for document verification and transfer to quarantine.
+Check the IATA crate.
+On arrival, go through the MAQIS counter at KLIA for document checks and the transfer to quarantine.

-Estimate administrative and quarantine costs for your companion (indicative 2026 prices).
+Estimate the administrative and quarantine costs for your companion (indicative 2026 prices).

 Import permit fee: RM 5.00